This post is also available in:

 Prior to joining the district, Veronica served as the Administrative Assistant for the Office of Emergency Management at Lone Star College for six years and attained certification under TEEX, FEMA, Homeland Security, and National Incident Management System.
 She is also a certified Community Emergency Response Team (CERT) member.

-Veronica served as Secretary (2017 & 2019) and as President (2018) of the American Business Women’s Association (ABWA), Greenspoint Chapter, where she was recognized for her leadership with the Woman of the Year award (2019).
+Veronica is the former President (2018) and Secretary (2017 & 2019) of the American Business Women’s Association (ABWA), Greenspoint Chapter, where she was recognized for her leadership with the Woman of the Year award (2019).
 She is also a 2018 graduate of Leadership North Houston (Class XXIII) and serves as Precinct Chair of her neighborhood.
 Veronica is a long-time active member and trustee of Park Temple Baptist Church in Houston’s Northside.

 Monica Campos recently joined the district as the Marketing Manager, to manage, coordinate, and administer marketing and branding awareness internally to the community of East Aldine and externally to targeted guests and investors.
 She holds a Bachelor of Business Administration Degree in Marketing from the University of Texas at San Antonio.